How To Put Together an Annual Family Budget - Baby Chick

 1. Choose an Approach

-The first step you will need to follow is to decide which approach you will use — the monthly average or treating each month separately.
-Once you have your method selected, then you can proceed.
-Remember, having a realistic annual budget will help you reach your financial goals, so it’s important to take your time in creating this budget.
+The first step is to decide which approach you will use—the monthly average or treating each month separately.
+Once you have your method selected, you can proceed.
+Remember, having a realistic annual budget will help you reach your financial goals, so it’s important to create this budget.

 2. Get Organized

-You will need to gather a few things so that you can create your budget more easily.
+You will need to gather a few things to create your budget more easily.
 You will need:

 • A calculator